Degis-Insurance/SmartContract-StyleGuide/HardhatStyleGuide.md

 ##  Comments

 Comments are incentivized but not required.
-Use comments to clarify intent, or intent.
-It can also be used to indicate required input format or parameter specification.
+Use comments to clarify intent.
+It can also be used to indicate the required input format or parameter specification.
 Comments should be placed above what it refers to.
 ```
 // 18 decimals for buyer token
 BuyerToken = await ethers.getContractFactory("BuyerToken");